ploomber/sql/docs/intro-to-dashboards-and-apps/connecting-etl-to-dashboard-with-voila.md

 ## Questions to Answer in the Dashboard

 The interactive dashboard contains 4 tables and 5 plots, created using `JupySQL`'s `ggplot` API, `seaborn`, and `ipywidgets`.
-The dashboard answers the following questions:
+It answers the following questions:

-1. How do manufacturing trends of fuel-only, electric, and hybrid cars compare?
+1. How do yearly manufacturing trends of fuel-only, electric, and hybrid cars compare?
 2. How are fuel consumption and $CO2$ emissions distributed for all types of cars?
 3. What is the relationship between charging time and travel range for electric vehicles by car size and model year?
 4. How are $CO_2$ emissions distributed by vehicle type (fuel-only, electric, and hybrid) and fuel type (gasoline, diesel, ethanol, natural gas, and electricty)?